-That is unless, of course, we find ourselves believing again through habit that the drifting flotsam of identity is where to place our feet, and forget to walk unaided on the waters of pure consciousness.
+That is unless, of course, we find ourselves believing again through force of habit that the drifting flotsam of identity is where to place our feet, and forget to walk unaided on the waters of pure consciousness.

 Habit is our way of life and most of what we usually are.
-The nature of habit is to grow stronger with repetition, and the stronger it becomes, the harder it is to change.
+The nature of habit is to grow stronger with each repetition, and the stronger it becomes, the harder it is to change.
 Sri Ramakrishna used to say that great effort is required, when setting out to sea, to sail a boat against the waves and currents close to the shore, but later, in the open sea, a little touch on the tiller now and then is enough to stay on course.

 Nothing can cure the soul but the senses,

 just as nothing can cure the senses but the soul.